json-schema-org/blog/pages/posts/w3c-wot-case-study.md

 model and describe data sent by Internet of Things consumers and producers in a multi-protocol manner.

-We are on-board with JSON Schema since Draft 4, and even the first draft versions were quite enough to model data models of Internet of Things devices.
+The W3C Web of Things are on-board with JSON Schema since Draft 4, and even the first draft versions were quite enough to model data models of Internet of Things devices.
+"Currently, we are on Draft 7 and expect to move to 2020-12 or a newer one when starting our new charter in February 2023." - Ege Korkan

-Currently, we are on Draft 7 and expect to move to 2020-12 or a newer one when starting our new charter in February 2023.
+"We observe JSON Schema becoming more and more stable over the years and Postman's support to the community gives us even more confidence on it." - Ege Korkan

-We observe JSON Schema becoming more and more stable over the years and Postman's support to the community gives us even more confidence on it.
 JSON Schema is delivering exciting features, and more importantly these features are becoming more and more consistent across implementations.
-For example, vocabularies are very promising and we plan to explore them further in conjunction with Semantic Web technologies.
+For example, "vocabularies are very promising and we plan to explore them further in conjunction with Semantic Web technologies." - Ege Korkan

 ## Impact